UnitFakT/Python/README.md

 # Python
- All the programs I've done since 2020.
+	All the programs I've done since 2021.
+	During my training, I also performed tasks on artificial intelligence (numpy, pyplot), but I decided not to show these tasks, because detailed instructions were given for their implementation and my task was to understand the principle of operation.